What is a Sitemap Index?

 Managing multiple sites in subfolders

-If you have multiple websites that are organized in subfolders, you can create a Sitemap for each site and then create a Sitemap index file in the root directory that lists them.
+If you have multiple websites organized within subfolders of the same domain, you can create a separate Sitemap for each website.
+Then, create a single Sitemap index file in the root directory that lists all the individual Sitemaps.

-However, this method only works for subfolders, not for separate domains.
+This approach works for websites hosted in subfolders, but not for websites on separate domains.
 For example, you can create a Sitemap index file at www.yourwebsite.com/sitemap_index.xml that lists Sitemaps for different subfolders like www.yourwebsite.com/site1/sitemap.xml and www.yourwebsite.com/site2/sitemap.xml.

 But it won't work for separate domains like site1.yourwebsite.com or site2.yourwebsite.com.